 Please join us!

-Highlights of the 2017 Sheltered and Unsheltered Point-in-Time count relative to the previous year we counted both sheltered and unsheltered homeless (2015) include:
+Highlights of the 2018 Sheltered and Unsheltered Point-in-Time count relative to the previous year we counted both sheltered homeless (2016) include:

 Increases in the number of:

 Please click on an image to view the entire document.

 Please click on the image to view the entire document.

 At this time, by clicking on the "Please...donate." button, you will be redirected to the website of the United Way of the Valley and Greater Utica.
 A new window will open.
 Please indicate in the "In Memoriam" box that you wish your donation to be used to assist homeless persons in our area.
 Thank you.